elunna/nerfhack-changelog/README.md

 * The correct temple on the Astral Plane will not be revealed due to fleeing monsters (Un)
 * Replaced undead on Astral Plane with random A (xnh).
 * Wizard harassment (after initially killing the Wizard of Yendor) has been increased by 20-25%
-* Demon lords and princes can be summoned (as part of the Wizard's harassment) when you possess the Amulet of Yendor.
-After entering the Astral Plane, this threat will cease.
 * Demonic bribes are much more expensive.
-* Level-teleporting in hell (or wiz/vlad's towers) causes major pain.
+* Level-teleporting (or branchporting) in hell causes major pain.
 The levelport will still succeed as normal, but costs a large fraction of the hero's HP and energy along with some stunning.
 It also drains the max of both (up to 1d8 each).
 To be fair, the player is warned before this happens and can be cancelled.
+This also includes the Wizard's Tower and Vlad's Tower.
 * Amulet of Yendor needs only be carried to hint of nearby portals (Spork).
 * Bones file trimming.
 When bones files are left, there's a high chance of items being polymorphed or shuddering away.
 This nerfs the common strategy of dumplog peeking.